 The engagement with Indigenous groups and stakeholders was instrumental to developing the guidelines.
 The AUC thanks everyone for their active participation throughout the consultation process.
 Having clear requirements will help improve the consistency and predictability of how Indigenous consultation is addressed in AUC decisions.

 If you have questions contact Amanda Spyce, Indigenous consultation lead, by phone at 403-592-4547 or by email at firstname.lastname@example.org.

-The Alberta Utilities Commission regulates the construction and operation of utility projects such as transmission lines, substations, power plants, hydro projects, industrial system designations and gas utility pipelines.
-The AUC has the authority to consider and address potential adverse impacts to Aboriginal and treaty rights as provided in Section 35 of the Constitution Act, 1982, when deciding whether approval of a utility project is in the public interest.
+The AUC regulates the construction and operation of utility projects such as transmission lines, substations, power plants, hydro projects, industrial system designations and gas utility pipelines.
+The AUC has the authority to consider and address potential adverse impacts to Aboriginal and treaty rights when deciding whether approval of a utility project is in the public interest.
 This authority has been confirmed in recent decisions of the Supreme Court of Canada and by the Alberta government.

 Amanda Spyce, the AUC's Indigenous consultation lead joined the AUC in May of 2019.
 Amanda has over 15 years of experience with Indigenous consultation and natural resource development from both a public and private sector perspective in Alberta, British Columbia, Northwest Territories and the Yukon.

 Throughout her career, Amanda has developed comprehensive knowledge of Alberta's regulatory processes, including relevant legislation and policies, and a strong respect for the unique history, culture and protocols of Indigenous peoples from working with over 30 First Nation and Métis communities.